RENBex6969/Virtual-Machine/README.md

 ```

 ### UNC / Unified Naming Convention
+Running the latest sUNC test is impossible due to software incompatibility and as the script communicates with the testing place

 1. Has an **89 / 91 %** score on the UNC test
 2. Has an **80 / 83%** score on the sUNC test (Public August 2024 Version)